PickledPenguin/Auto_Excel/README.md

 ## Common Issues

 - **Non-Static Screen**: Make sure the screen remains untouched and static during operation.
-- **Looping Configuration**: Configure the script to return to the starting position after each cycle, so it can loop properly
+- **Non-Looping Configuration**: Configure the script to return to the starting position after each cycle, so it can loop properly
-- **Accessing Excel Files**: Verify correct file path and permissions.
+- **Can't Accessing Excel Files**: Verify correct file path and permissions.
 - **Handling Unusual Excel Data**: Script converts most data types to strings but may encounter issues with unconventional data.